 Other types of therapy that you may encounter when seeking treatment for OCPD include:

-- Schema Therapy has been found to be an effective treatment for many personality disorders
+- Schema therapy: Schema therapy has been found to be an effective treatment for many personality disorders.

-- Interpersonal Therapy (ITS)—a time-limited and structured approach that focuses on resolving interpersonal conflict
+- Interpersonal Therapy (ITS): ITS is a time-limited and structured approach that focuses on resolving interpersonal conflict.

-- Family therapy and/or couples counseling may improve relationship dynamics
+- Relationship therapies: Family therapy and/or couples counseling can help improve relationship dynamics.

-- Nidotherapy seeks to change one’s environment to ease distress as opposed to changing the person internally
+- Nidotherapy: Nidotherapy seeks to change one’s environment to ease distress as opposed to changing the person internally.

-- Relaxation and mindfulness practices may be incorporated into an existing treatment, or can be practiced on their own
+- Relaxation and mindfulness practices: Both mindfulness and relaxation practices may be incorporated into an existing treatment or practiced on their own.

 Questions to Ask About Therapy for OCPD